 Obtain a proper Tenancy Agreement.
 To avoid any costly mistakes; our tenancy agreement has been approved by training standards to ensure that there is no miscommunication between you and your tenant.

-Before letting your Hove property ensure that you have a full inventory check.
+Before letting your property ensure that you have a full inventory check.
 This is a comprehensive document covering exactly what the state of the property is when the tenant took it, including photographs and the condition the property was in prior to your tenant moving in.
-If you are not sure on what you should be looking out for one of our members of staff to discuss this with you.
+If you are not sure what you should be looking out for one of our members of staff to discuss this with you.
 It is critical as without it you will not be able to potentially make any deductions from the deposit at the end of the term.

 Carry out quarterly inspections.
 Even if your tenants pay rent on time and you have no issues during the tenancy.
 It is recommended to attend your property to make sure that there are no major problems and that the property is well looked after.